lagbolt/library/Polgerbookreview.md

 ## *Library Signage and Wayfinding Design*

-*Library Signage and Wayfinding Design* by Mark Aaron Polger seems to be a summary and literature review.
+*Library Signage and Wayfinding Design* by Mark Aaron Polger focuses on research methods and a literature review.
 I'm not sure how you review a literature review, other than by doing your own literature review and comparing the two for completeness.
 Which, I should be clear, I am neither willing nor qualified to do.

 Who is this book for?
 Polger doesn't say.
 Here are two possibilities: